 • 96% of consumers would shop again with a retailer based on a good returns experience

-• 55% of customers between age 21 and 29 prefer in-store returns
+• 55% of customers between ages 21 and 29 prefer in-store returns

 What does this mean for omnichannel retailing?
-It means there is a great opportunity to leverage every return as a chance to encourage a customer to either replace the item — or even purchase additional items — while they are in-store.
+Well, it means there is a great opportunity to leverage every return as a chance to encourage a customer to either replace the item—or even purchase additional items—while they are in-store.
 The buy online/return in-store trend is a perfect example of how if omnichannel retailing is done well — it is a win for both the customer and the business.

-For businesses that are looking to invest in a true omnichannel retailing strategy, Vaimo is here to help.
+For businesses looking to invest in a true omnichannel retailing strategy, Vaimo is here to help.
 For years, we have been assisting companies in creating a holistic view of their retail experience.

 With the increased adoption of technology by both consumers and competitors, now is the time to think long and hard about where your business ranks.
 At Vaimo, we can begin with a deep dive into what your customers currently think about your omnichannel experience.
 After discovering an honest perception from your consumers, we can use this data to build a quality strategy forward.

 Omnichannel retailing is about optimizing your customer journey so that technology is simply the natural solution.
-Talk to our team today about building out a robust omnichannel strategy.
+Want to have a chat with our experts?
+We’re happy to talk about the possibilities for your business, supporting your ideas with our knowledge gained from numerous successful projects.